telerik/document-processing-docs/libraries/radspreadprocessing/features/notes.md

 ### Adding notes

 To add a note you need to specify the related cell, the position which is a cell index, the content, and the author.
-Specifying the position is optional and by default the note is placed next to related cell.
+Specifying the position is optional and by default, the note is placed next to the related cell.

 #### __[C#] Example 1: Add note__